wonkodv/reqtrace/README.md

 *   Use a Requirement Title if the ID has little meaning => REQ_VAL_TITLE
-*   Work well with Open Source Packages, integrate nicely with the ecosystem of Continous Delivery Pipeline on public Source Code Hosters like github =>  REQ_CONFIG: Simple Configuration in One File =>  REQ_CLI: Offer a simple Command Line Interface
+*   Work well with Open Source Packages, integrate nicely with the ecosystem of Continous Delivery Pipeline on public Source Code Hosters like github
+    *   =>  REQ_CONFIG: Simple Configuration in One File
+    *   =>  REQ_MACHINE_FRIENDLY: Easy to include in automated work flows
 *   Don't give up early.
 Upon Errors (parsing, tracing) the tool should recover and continue where possible and show a result along with all encountered errors.
-    => REQ_LATE_ERRORS
+    *   => REQ_LATE_ERRORS
+*   Produce (Error) Reports in a variety of useful formats
+    *   =>  REQ_HUMAN_READABLE
+    *   =>  REQ_MACHINE_READABLE

 State of this Project
 =====================

 Currently in Alpha.
-It works, it can trace itself, but a lot is not yet implemented.
+It can Parse Markdown and rust code and generate reports in markdown.
+(Also a tags-file of requirements and gnu-style error report for vim users)

+A lot of features are not yet implemented; take a look at the [Tracing Report](reports/tmx.md)

 This is my first rust project and I'm figuring things out as I go.
-PRs, comments, phone calls that help make this a better tool or more idiomatic rust are welcome.
+PRs, comments, issues, phone calls that help make this a better tool or me a better rust dev are welcome.

-look at <reports/tmx.md>

 Wording